 In the case of vaccine passports, it meant you couldn’t travel or participate in many aspects of society.

-In the future, these digital IDs may likely include your carbon footprint alongside your digital wallet and programmable Central Bank Digital Currency (CBDC) — all on top of your health status.
+In the future, these digital IDs may likely include your carbon footprint alongside your digital wallet and a programmable Central Bank Digital Currency (CBDC) — all on top of your health status.

 With the data gleaned from this digital ID, governments and/or airlines could determine that you’ve consumed too much carbon and will have to pay an extra fee, or that you’re not up-to-date on your latest mandated medical procedure and won’t be able to travel.